kashano/cs-ctrl/README.md

 CS-CTRL
 ===================
-This project contains some drafts of Aurelia controls
+This project contains some drafts of Aurelia custom elements

 Installation